 What is problem gambling?

 Gambling that harms people is called problem gambling, and it's a mental health condition that can be addressed through support and treatment.
-It can be caused by many things, including having a gambling problem, but there are signs that can help you understand what it looks like:
+It can be hard to recognize when someone has a gambling problem, but there are signs that can help you understand what it looks like: